Phillies fire Girardi in wake of another lackluster season - NewsBreak

 Buried deep in the NL East standings, Girardi on Friday became the first major league manager to lose his job this season after failing to turn a team with a record payroll into a playoff contender.

-Expected to contend for the division title, the Phillies are 23-29 and entered Friday 12 games behind the first-place New York Mets.
+Expected to contend for the division title, the Phillies are 22-29 and 12 games behind the first-place New York Mets.
 Philadelphia entered Friday 5 1/2 games out of the second NL wild-card spot.

 “Oh, I think we can make the playoffs.
 I think we’re in a position where we can battle back to do that.
 I do believe that,” president of baseball operations Dave Dombrowski said.